brandonkramer/wp-vite-starter/README.md

 ### PHP / Composer
 Composer includes the `wp-strap/vite` package that exposes some classes which are responsible for generating asset URLs from the manifest.json that you can register or enqueue and enabling HMR when the ViteJS dev server is running.

 The classes follow PSR practices with interfaces, so it can be included trough OOP with dependency injection and IoC containers.
-It also provides a Facade class which allows you to use static methods instead if that's your jam.
+It also provides a Facade class that allows you to use static methods instead to call it everywhere you like if that's your jam.

 Example with using the facade: